Prescribed-Time Distributed Generalized Nash Equilibrium Seeking: Centralized GNE Seeking

 \subsection{Centralized Prescribed-Time Convergence}

-In the centralized setting of~\cite{mudrik_optimization_2025-1}, three feedback realizations are developed for the plant~\eqref{eq:plant}: the Hessian-gradient dynamics (HGD), Newton dynamics (ND), and gradient dynamics (GD).
-The HGD normalize the gradient via
+In the centralized setting of~\cite{mudrik_optimization_2025-1}, the plant is the integrator $\dot{\bz} = \mathbf{u}$ of~\eqref{eq:plant}, and three feedback realizations $\mathbf{u}$ are developed: the Hessian-gradient dynamics (HGD), Newton dynamics (ND), and gradient dynamics (GD).
+The HGD set

-enforcing $\dot{V} = -\sigma(V,t)$ with equality, and the ND require inverting the full Jacobian $\nabla \mathbf{S}(z)^{-1}$.
-Both yield global convergence results but require centralized information: the HGD depends on the global gradient norm $\|\nabla V\|^2$, which couples all agents' computations through a single scalar, and the ND requires the full-state Jacobian inverse, an $(n+p+m)$-dimensional matrix.
-Neither admits an easy decomposition into per-agent computations.
+enforcing $\dot{V} = -\sigma(V,t)$ with equality, and the ND invert the full Jacobian $\nabla \mathbf{S}(\bz)^{-1}$.
+Both converge to the unique zero of $\mathbf{S}$, but neither feedback is block-separable, even when each agent has access to the full state: the HGD normalization by the global scalar $\|\nabla V\|^2$ couples all blocks nonlinearly, so the per-agent updates do not recombine into the centralized law, and the ND Jacobian inverse mixes all blocks structurally.
+Neither therefore decomposes into the per-agent computations required for distributed deployment.